Simplexity-Development/SleepMessages/README.md

 Adds configurable messages to chat for when a player sleeps to skip night

+`/smreload`
+- Reloads the configuration, requires `sm.reload`

+`sm.message.bypass`
+- Allows a user to bypass message sending, will not send a message when the player sleeps

 > **Note**
 >
 > This plugin in itself does not add any night-skipping functionality.
 This plugin is based off what is set with `/gamerule playersSleepingPercentage`